 How to make chicken marsala

 - Cut chicken breasts in half horizontally.
-Whisk together flour, garlic powder, salt and pepper in shallow dish, then coat chicken with flour mixture.
+Whisk together flour, garlic powder, salt and pepper in shallow dish, then coat the meat with flour mixture.

 - Heat oil and butter over medium-high heat in large skillet.
 Lightly shake off excess flour from chicken, then place into skillet and cook 4-5 minutes per side until golden brown and cooked through.